How To Add Legal Pages To Your WordPress Site

 (Find Legal Forms – Legal forms)

-Alternatively, you can download a package of cut & paste website legal templates drafted by legal attorney Scott Talbert
+Alternatively, you can download a package of cut and paste website legal templates designed by legal attorney Scott Talbert

 Website Legal Pages

-These templates feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to insert your own business details, then pasted into your web pages.
+These legal pages feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to insert your own details, then pasted into your web pages.

 • Anti-Spam Policy